ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 There is no configuration to the module.
 Once installed, go to your site settings page and check "Restrict access to registered user" to enable the module for a specific site.
+Then if necessary, edit the user list from the standard Site Users Settings page.

 ## Known issues